HolidayCheck Group

-HolidayCheck Group AG is an exchange-listed internet group, registered in Munich, Germany.
-It provides online portals for package travel reviews and bookings in Germany, Austria and Switzerland, under the HolidayCheck brand.
+HolidayCheck Group AG is an exchange-listed internet company based in Munich, Germany.
+It operates online portals for package-holiday reviews and bookings in Germany, Austria and Switzerland under the HolidayCheck brand.

-The group was created in 2001 as Tomorrow Focus AG by the merger of Focus Digital AG and Tomorrow Internet AG, and renamed HolidayCheck Group AG in 2016 to reflect its focus on travel businesses.
+The group was formed in 2001 as Tomorrow Focus AG through the merger of Focus Digital AG and Tomorrow Internet AG, and was renamed HolidayCheck Group AG in 2016.

 Origin

-HolidayCheck was started in 1999 by students in Konstanz, Germany, including Markus Schott, Hakan Öktem, Jens Freiter, Jörg Kampshoff and Sascha Vasic.

-Initially, the site was operated privately under the domain hotel reviews.de.
-In 2003, the television station RTL reported on the portal.
-The ensuing publicity prompted the founders to register the site as a commercial venture, debuting on 11 November 2003.
+HolidayCheck began in 1999 as a private hotel-review website set up by students in Konstanz, Germany, among them Markus Schott, Hakan Öktem, Jens Freiter, Jörg Kampshoff and Sascha Vasic.
+After the broadcaster RTL reported on the site in 2003, its founders registered it as a commercial venture, which began operating on 11 November 2003.